Program’s cost: $1600 for 5 days program

 how does it works?

-This is a seven-day program, beginning the Friday before the squash-only campers arrive.
-Campers will write and discuss their work for eight hours during the weekend, then continue to perfect their essays for two hours between squash sessions during the week.
+Campers will write and discuss their work and continue to perfect their essays for two hours each day between squash sessions during the week.
 After dinner each evening, campers will participate in fun outdoor activities through 9 PM.
 At night, the campers will spend 60 minutes working on their individual college essay before going to bed.
 (Note: all Squash and Beyond writing courses require that students bring a laptop to camp.)